dkuntz2/docify/java/readme.md

 for separators.
 Additionally, docify uses [markdown](http://daringfireball.net/projects/markdown) for styling comments.

+You must have each line of a docify block one tab in compared to the starting and ending characters, as seen below.
+If you keep everything at the same level, docify will not work.

 --------

-The following is a basic docify block for a recursive factorial method:
+The following is a basic docify block for a simple method:

 	/**
 		Jumble up a string